The beating drums blared on arrival in Kuching, the largest City in Sarawak, at how incredible this City was to the visiting world.

 Jugah Shopping Centre

-A laidback mall within the heart of the city centre that comes with a fantastic Coffee Garden Café, retail outlets and an ideal spot for currency exchange in Kuching.
+The Jugah Shopping Centre is a laidback mall that lies within the heart of the city centre; the shopping precinct comes with a fantastic Coffee Garden Café, retail outlets and an ideal spot for currency exchange in Kuching.

-Plaza Merdeka is the premier Mall in Kuching and perfect for those who love to wander through a variety of retail chains, a busy food court and a host of amusements for the whole family to enjoy.
+Plaza Merdeka is the premier Mall in Kuching and is perfect for those who love to wander through various retail chains, a busy food court and a host of amusements for the whole family to enjoy.

 A Kuching Food Guide for the best food and drinks in town

 The best food in Kuching is easy to find while walking the city streets.
 From the iconic food courts, water view dining and the everyday restaurants you pass on a whim, you’ll find good food in Kuching.